JamixB97/vehicle-builder/README.md

 ## Installation

-Install Inquirer and Typescript running the command npm i
+Install Inquirer and Typescript by running the command npm i

 ## Usage